danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 ## Displaying the polls on the homepage
 To display the polls we're going to create two new react components (to manage state properly).

-These components would work together to Load polls from the server and on each vote, increment the vote counter for a poll and refresh the UI (fetch polls from the server again)
+These components would work together to Load polls from the server and on each vote, increment the vote counter for a poll and refresh the UI (by fetching polls from the server again and calling `setState`).

 {% highlight javascript %}
 var LivePreviewProps = React.createClass({